mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 it MUST wake and check as soon as possible.
 If an ismaster call is already in progress, the request MUST be ignored.
-If the previous check was less than `minHeartbeatFrequencyMS`_ ago, the monitor MUST sleep until the minimum delay has passed, then check the server.
+If the previous check ended less than `minHeartbeatFrequencyMS`_ ago, the monitor MUST sleep until the minimum delay has passed, then check the server.